NON-PROFIT BOARD MEMBERS

 Member Since: November 2019

 Jon Michael brings a science minded perspective to all his pursuits.
-He is currently completing studies in computer science while keeping the servers going for a regional financial corporation.
+He is currently completing studies in computer science while keeping the servers going for a regional financial institution.
 He's an avid fan of incorporating data analysis and transparency into all of his work.

 The historian contributes their research expertise as needed and might participate in investigations for field work purposes.